D The Business: 2008–2011: Mixtapes, No Limit Forever, Collaborations

-2012-present: New name, New label L.I.E.
+Since 2012: New name, New label L.I.E.
 Entertainment

 In 2012, Hogan formed a new independent record label with his brother Black Don titled L.I.E.
 Entertainment (Loyalty Is Everything) and he also officially changed his stage name to D The Business.
 On January 5, 2012, D The Business released his breakout single "We So Bout It" featuring Black Don, Master P, and Lil Wayne.

-On June 28, 2013, D The Business released his debut solo mixtape, From Sidelines 2 Headlines, and on July 17, 2013 released the official video to the single We So Bout It.
+On June 28, 2013, D The Business released his debut solo mixtape, From Sidelines 2 Headlines, and on July 17, 2013, released the official video to the single We So Bout It.